cryptowhaler/go-livepeer/doc/redeemer.md

 It is responsible for redeeming winning tickets as well as pushing _max float_ updates about broadcasters back to its connected Orchestrators.

-_Max float_ is the guaranteed value an Orchestrator will be able from a Broadcaster's reserve.
+_Max float_ is the guaranteed value an Orchestrator will be able to claim from a Broadcaster's reserve.
 It accounts for the current reserve allocation from a Broadcaster to an Orchestrator as well as pending winning ticket redemptions.

 ## TicketQueue